thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 WebApp:
 - Flask for WebDev;
-- Bootstrap 5.0 for Framework;
+- Bootstrap 5.0 as HTML Framework;
-- SQLite for Database;

 Production Environment:
+- Using a Docker cloud server on Digital Ocean for hosting;
-- Google App Engine (GAE) for hosting;
+- I was using Google App Engine (GAE) before.
+Changed to Digital Ocean because it's cheaper.

 ## Installation <a name="installation"></a>